-EAPA is, and its mission is to remain the acknowledged contact point for its members, other industry organisations and of course the European Institutions.
+EAPA is the acknowledged contact point for its members, other industry organisations and of course the European Institutions.
 Being based in Brussels at the heart of the European Union, EAPA already represents its members successfully at the European level.

 (to see the official Mission Statement of EAPA please click here)

 Why is such an association needed?